 If you don’t believe me, pay attention to the first answer that pops into your head when you read these questions:

 - What toys do boys play with?

-If boys are generally 90% similar to girls, and yet socialised to disavow anything that even resembles femininity, how whole or authentic can they really grow up to be?
-Of course we all want our children to succeed in life, but can this even be done without feeling pain, vulnerability, sadness, and fear, or knowing how to effectively deal with these emotions when they arise?
-Surely it has to be damaging to continue to encourage boys to switch off from themselves at such a young age, and to externalise their emotional pain by lashing out at others if they feel vulnerable, insecure, disrespected, or under threat…
+If boys are generally 90% similar to girls, and yet socialised to disavow anything that even resembles femininity, how whole or authentic can they indeed grow up to be?
+Of course, we all want our children to succeed in life, but can this even be done without feeling pain, vulnerability, sadness, and fear, or knowing how to efficiently deal with these emotions when they arise?
+Surely it has to be damaging to continue to encourage boys to switch off from themselves at such a young age and to externalise their emotional pain by lashing out at others if they feel vulnerable, insecure, disrespected, or under threat…

 The consequences of idealising hyper-masculinity

 Based on the research presented in ‘The Mask You Live In’, the consequences are: